 #5 We Can Withdraw Up To 20% Of Our Retirement Account Savings At 65

-Finally, regardless of whether we choose to defer our CPF Life payout or not, we have the option to withdraw up to 20% of our Retirement Account (RA) savings at age 65.
+Finally, regardless of whether we defer our CPF Life payout, we can withdraw up to 20% of our Retirement Account (RA) savings at age 65.
 This includes the first $5,000 that can be withdrawn from age 55.
-This applies for all members who are born in 1958 or after.
+This applies to all members who were born in 1958 or later.

-If we are born in 1957, which means we turned 55 in 2012 and will turn 65 in 2022, we can only withdraw a further 10% of the savings in our Retirement Account.
-This is because such members already had the option to withdraw up to 10% of their Ordinary Account and Special Account balances when they turned 55.
+If we were born in 1957, meaning we turned 55 in 2012 and will turn 65 in 2022, we can withdraw only a further 10% of the savings in our Retirement Account.
+This is because such members already had the option to withdraw up to 10% of their Ordinary Account and Special Account balances at age 55.

-If we are born in 1956 or earlier, which means we turned 55 before 2012, we cannot withdraw any additional CPF savings when we turn 65.
-This is because such members already had the option to withdraw up to 20% of their Ordinary Account and Special Account balances when they turned 55.
+If we were born in 1956 or earlier, which means we turned 55 before 2012, we cannot withdraw any additional CPF savings when we turn 65.
+This is because such members already had the option to withdraw up to 20% of their Ordinary Account and Special Account balances at age 55.

 However, we don’t have to take the option to withdraw.
-If we choose to let our RA savings remain and continue to accumulate interest and be used as our CPF Life premium, we would enjoy a higher CPF Life payout that continues for life.
+If we choose to keep our RA savings, let them continue to accumulate interest, and use them as our CPF Life premium, we would receive a higher CPF Life payout that continues for life.

 Read Also: 12 Little-Known Things About CPF That Most Singaporeans Are Still Unaware About